 APM software allows application developers to dive into code-level performance and determine whether it’s a code issue or something else such as database or infrastructure problem.
 If indeed, there’s a problem with the code, APM can pinpoint the source and help narrow down the areas they need to look into.

-APM solutions give IT teams complete visibility into infrastructure performance, enabling them to isolate issues once detected, thus making root cause analysis more accurate.
+APM gives IT teams complete visibility into infrastructure performance, enabling them to isolate issues once detected, thus making root cause analysis more accurate.
 They can correlate infrastructure performance with resource usage trends to tune the infrastructure for day-to-day operations.
 The machine learning capabilities of APM tools help in taking a proactive approach to troubleshooting instead of being purely reactive.